 - Long-term expected returns for all asset classes may be below returns experienced over the last 10 years; however, returns for equities could be well above those for fixed income for some time.

-- A number of exogenous threats (the biggest of which include a Federal Reserve Bank monetary policy misstep, and the growing gap between expectations and the future reality of U.S. fiscal stimulus via tax reform) could unsettle capital markets at any time, resulting in higher volatility than recently experienced.
+- A number of exogenous threats (the biggest of which include a Federal Reserve Bank monetary policy misstep) could unsettle capital markets at any time, resulting in higher volatility than recently experienced.

 - Reduced allocations to fixed income and cash may be prudent given long-term headwinds, such as higher inflation.